GARY REEDER'S GNR CARTRIDGES - A Complete Reloading Manual

 These are the 4 cartridges based on the 445 Super Mag case, L-R..41 GNR#2, 375 GNR, 358 GNR, 340 GNR.

-358 GNR..Another cartridge for large game up to cow elk.
+358 GNR..Another cartridge for large game like bull elk and large moose.
 The 358 GNR performs way beyond what one would expect.
 It will come very close to the 35 Remington rifle cartridge.
-In a scoped 12" Encore barrel 200 yard shots are normal.
+In a scoped 12" Encore barrel 200 to 250 yard shots are normal.
 The 358 GNR puts out a 187 grain LBT bullet at over 2100 fps.
 It also is popular in stretch frame revolvers.

 |Our new Raptor cartridges are our newest Encore/Contender/G-2 cartridges.
 They are the 240 Raptor (.243), the 257 Raptor (.257) and the 6.5 Raptor (.264).
 The Raptors are based on the 204 Ruger brass.
 We chose the 204 case as it is readily available plus it has more case capacity than the 223.
 In the last year the Raptors have taken numerous deer size game out to 215 yards cleanly.
 The Raptors are very efficient and can shoot 75 and 85 grain bullets at 2600 fps, with no recoil.
 They are great long range deer cartridges.|